 Claire was born and raised in Stockport.
 After graduating from Southampton University, she moved to Hackney in London.
 Claire secured her first job as a Development Officer for Newlon Housing Trust, working on a number of new build and rehabilitation projects, as well as managing special needs accommodation.
 Claire remained with Newlon for three years, finishing as General Manager of the company's non-charitable subsidiary which specialised in low-cost home ownership projects and the management of the association's commercial property portfolio.

-She then joined Circle 33 Housing Trust, also in London, in 1988 as managing director of their non charitable Home Ownership arm looking after commercial and non-charitable activity such as low cost home ownership projects, shared ownership and outright sales, home improvement agencies and mortgage rescue schemes (a big area of business during the last recession.)
+In 1988 she joined Circle 33 Housing Trust in London as Managing Director of their home ownership arm, looking after commercial and non-charitable activity such as low-cost home ownership projects, shared ownership and outright sales, home improvement agencies and mortgage rescue schemes (a big area of business during the last recession).

-Before joining Cross Keys Homes in September 2004, Claire spent seven years as executive regional director for Housing 21 - a large national specialist housing and care provider for older people, where she was responsible for all housing and care related operations in a region that encompassed 33 counties across central England.
-In her director's role, in addition to her operational responsibilities, Claire also had national responsibility for the association's leasehold portfolio, its asset management strategy and implementation, all property-related services and stock re-investment, making sure Housing 21's housing was fit for purpose into the 21st century and beyond.
+Before joining Cross Keys Homes in September 2004, Claire spent seven years as Executive Regional Director for Housing 21, a national housing and care provider for older people.
+Here, she was responsible for all housing and care-related operations in a region that encompassed 33 counties across central England.
+As well as her operational responsibilities, Claire also had national responsibility for the association's leasehold portfolio, its asset management strategy and implementation, all property-related services and stock re-investment – making sure Housing 21's housing was fit for purpose into the 21st century and beyond.

 Claire took over as Chief Executive of Cross Keys Homes in November 2014.

-Claire is also a qualified mentor; another aspect of her work which she also finds extremely rewarding.
+Claire is also a qualified mentor, which is another aspect of her work that she also finds extremely rewarding.